 Days 2 & 3: Glacier National Park—Two Medicine Valley

 This morning we drive east to Glacier National Park, commencing our foray into one of the United States' most treasured natural landscapes, where glacially carved valleys and dramatic mountain peaks beckon.
-Glacier boasts the most intact natural ecosystem left in the lower 48 states, and we'll have abundant opportunity to view many of the species that call it home, including the mountain goat, the park's emblematic animal.
+Glacier boasts some of the most pristine natural ecosystems left in the Lower 48 states, and we'll have abundant opportunities to view many of the species that call it home, including the mountain goat, the park's emblematic animal.
 Along the way, learn about the Lewis Overthrust fault and the region's tumultuous geological history, studied by scientists from around the world.

 A boat cruise on Two Medicine Lake reveals Glacier's sweeping grandeur as we glide across the jade-green waters to reach the trailhead for our hike into Two Medicine Valley.
-Situated on the eastern edge of the park, the valley borders the Blackfeet Indian reservation.
+Situated on the eastern edge of the park, the valley borders the Blackfeet reservation.
 As we walk through the winding valley, once an important site for sacred Native American rituals, we admire the multicolored rock layers on the mountain walls.
 While our hike is moderate in grade, the breathtaking beauty of the sheer cliffs and mountain peaks surrounding us offers scenic rewards usually reserved for more strenuous efforts.
 At every turn of the trail, we look for the great array of wildlife frequently seen here.
 Moose, elk

 and deer graze on tall grasses and wildflowers in sunny meadows, while grizzlies, black bears, coyotes, wolves and mountain lions seek refuge from the summer heat in shady aspen groves.
 We may also spot bald eagles, which share Glacier's intensely blue skies with a wide variety of other birds.
 In fact, up to 230 bird species call this mix of aspen, prairie, and coniferous forest home, and their many different calls and songs provide a delightful backdrop to our day in the valley.